-We can also offer transport to other children if there are spare places on vehicles already arranged to meet the needs of the children entitled to free transport, or in the absence of suitable public transport.
-We can use public transport for large numbers of children making similar journeys.
-These are known as the 'Paid-for Travel Scheme' and work on a first come, first served basis.
+We also offer transport to other children in return for payment if there are spare places on vehicles already arranged to meet the needs of the children entitled to free transport.
+This is known as the ‘Spare Seat Scheme'.

 - The use of the words 'student' or 'pupil' applies to all children on transport.

-The council reserves the right to amend the School Transport policies, with the latest versions being on the website.
+- The council reserves the right to amend its school transport policies at any time.
+The latest versions are available on the website.

 Terms of travel for all students

 - If your child leaves the school or moves address, you must notify us and return any bus pass.